tlabs-data/tablesaw-parquet/README.md

 #### Reading remote parquet files

 Reading remote parquet files is supported starting from `v0.10.0`.
-See [Working with remote files](WORKING_WITH_REMOTE_FILES.md) for tested examples and implementation details.
+See [working with remote files](docs/working_with_remote_files.md) for tested examples and implementation details.

 ##### Reading from hadoop-supported file systems: